Baked Stuffed Pork Chops with Apple

 This delicious stuffed pork chop recipe only requires a few basic ingredients and makes tender pork chops every time!
 It’s an easy dinner to make any night of the week.

-• Fresh breadcrumbs provide a crunchy and textured base for the stuffing mixture.
+• Fresh Breadcrumbs: These make a crunchy, textured base for the stuffing mixture.

-• Grated Parmesan cheese: Adds a nutty, savory flavor and helps bind the stuffing while contributing a cheesy richness.
+• Grated Parmesan Cheese: Adds a nutty, savory flavor and helps bind the stuffing.

-• Apple: Diced apple adds a delightful sweetness and a refreshing contrast to the savory stuffing.
+• Apple: This adds a delightful sweetness and a refreshing contrast to the savory stuffing!
+Choose a firm baking apple, such as Granny Smith, for best results.

 Make the Filling or Stuffing